performancecopilot/pcp/docs/pcp-programmers-guide.rst

 Management of Evolution within a PMDA
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-new metrics PMDA evolutionEvolution of a PMDA, or more particularly the
+Evolution of a PMDA, or more particularly the
 underlying instrumentation to which it provides access, over time
 naturally results in the appearance of new metrics and the disappearance
 of old metrics.
 This creates potential problems for PMAPI clients and